 Liars, and swindlers, and spies – oh my!
 It’s true Tangier has quite the reputation from it’s seedy past.
 It’s also one of the few cities in Morocco that doesn’t quite feel “Moroccan enough” but if you’re in this area, and want to see it – go!
 Many famous literary expats called Tangier home over the years; Paul Bowles, William Burroughs, and Jack Kerouac to name a few and that literary history remains today.

-- The Kasbah – This was the original fortified city of Tangier.
+The Kasbah – This was the original fortified city of Tangier.
 Inside you can visit the kasbah museum which houses relics of those who resided in the region beginning centuries ago.
+It’s also a great place to wander the streets which have glimpses of all the peoples that called Tangier home; English churches, Spanish doors, art deco metalwork, and of course plenty of Moroccan elements as well.
+There’s also a great rainbow staircase for some fun pictures!

-- The American Legation Museum – Morocco was the first country to recognize American independence in 1776.
+The American Legation Museum – Morocco was the first country to recognize American independence in 1776.
 This building was the first American public property outside of the USA.
 Today it’s a cultural center, museum and library.
-During WWII it was the headquarters for US intelligence agents.
+During WWII it served as the headquarters for US intelligence agents in the region.

-- Cinema Rif – A non-profit theatre screening the latest films produced in Morocco and the region and North Africa’s first cinema cultural center.
+Cinema Rif – A non-profit theatre screening the latest films produced in Morocco and the region and North Africa’s first cinema cultural center.
 All screenings are posted on their website.
+There’s also a cafe that is located right next door with lots of outdoor tables.

 Day 7 Tangier – depart afternoon